Claims: Migrant kids split at border harmed in foster care

 Justice has not responded to repeated queries about those cases from members of Congress.

-Three of the four incidents involving physical harm outlined in legal filings occurred at Cayuga Centers in New York, the largest foster care placement for migrant children, housing up to 900 babies and children at a time.
-The kids are supposed to be placed with Spanish-speaking families who are paid $1,000 per month per child.
+Three of the four incidents involving physical harm outlined in the FTCA claims occurred at Cayuga Centers in New York, the largest foster care placement for migrant children, housing up to 900 babies and children at a time.

 Cayuga Centers did not respond to requests for comment.